-All Learners must have completed all assignment questions and passed all relevant units within the set timeframes as set out in Section 4.1 above.
+All Learners must have completed all assignment questions and passed all relevant units within the set timeframes as set out in Sections 4.1 above.

-Should a Learner fail to have completed and passed all necessary units for the qualification within the given timeframe, they will be required to re-enrol on the qualification, including the payment of a second enrolment fee.
-Units already achieved may be considered under NALP's

-Recognition of Prior Learning Policy, a copy of which is available to download from our website here.
+Should a Learner fail to have completed and passed all necessary units for the qualification, they will be required to re-enrol on the qualification, including the payment of a second enrolment fee.
+Units already achieved may be considered under NALP's Recognition of Prior Learning Policy, a copy of which is available to download from our website here.